kgerot/LaTeXTemplates/README.md

 # LaTeX Templates

 LaTeX templates for a variety of uses, with source control.
-These are mostly designed to make everyday LaTeX use easier.
+These are mostly designed to make my everyday LaTeX use easier.

-Included Template Types:
-- Resume / CV
-- Assignments
-- Notes

-Template Types Under Construction:
+### Current use-cases under construction
 - Presentations
 - Exams / Quizzes
 - Plotting

-### Future LaTeX work
+### Future Tasks

-Jupyter Notebook and RMarkdown -> LaTeX Conversion
+- Jupyter Notebook and RMarkdown -> LaTeX Conversion